 Survey of the types of literature found in the Bible.
 Considers the origin of the biblical texts and canon, basic issues of interpretation (hermeneutics), and an outline of the history of Israel and of the New Testament church as a backdrop for the message.
 Literary, historical and theological aspects of selected texts are explored.
 Prerequisite for all Bible courses and THEL 209.
-Faith Foundation: Bible.
 Fulfills General Education BIBL 101 requirement.
 Liberal Arts.

-BIBL 191, 192, 291, 292, 391, 392, 491, 492 Independent Study 1, 2, 3 or 4-WSP
+BIBL 191, 192, 291, 292, 391, 392, 491, 492 Independent Study

-BIBL 193 New Testament Studies 1 3-F
+BIBL 193 New Testament Studies 1